-Hybrid advertising provides an immediate benefit with calls received within 15 minutes after airing the TV or radio commercial but provides the added benefit of branding so viewers may remember it and will be more likely to call when they see it again.
+Hybrid advertising provides an immediate benefit with calls received within 15 minutes after airing the TV or radio commercial but provides the added benefit of branding so viewers may recognize it and will be more likely to call when they see it again.

 Some lawyers advertise on TV for a few months, stop for a few months, and continue this cycle.
-This is a bad idea because you prevent branding from building up and lose any branding benefit from the previous cycle.
+This is a bad idea because you prevent branding from building up and lose any branding benefits from the previous cycle.

 Differences by Types of Media

 Most advertising campaigns use a combination of media to reach the widest audience possible.
 For instance, billboards are often combined with a TV advertising campaign.
 This is much more effective than advertising on only one form of media because branding is increased by the use of multiple types of media.

 Billboards are a true branding media and are not effective when used alone for direct response advertising without a vanity phone number.
 However, billboards will provide a good ROI by substantially increasing increase the effectiveness of direct response media.
 Billboards will brand whatever you put on them.